Associate Professor of Practical Theology, Spiritual Care, and Counseling

 An ordained minister of the Presbyterian Church (USA), Duane Bidwell teaches, writes, and researches at the intersection of pastoral theology, spirituality, and mental health.
 A practitioner of vipassana (insight meditation) in the Theravada Buddhist tradition, he has a keen interest in hybrid religious/spiritual identities and in Buddhist-Christian dialogue.

-He teaches relational practices; short-term counseling; death, dying, and bereavement; the care and counseling of couples and families; and introduction to chaplaincy.
+He teaches theories and practices of spiritual care; chaplaincy; short-term counseling; death, dying, and bereavement; and the care and counseling of couples and families.
 On a rotating basis, he serves as training director at The Clinebell Institute for Pastoral Counseling and Psychotherapy, where he teaches solution-focused and narrative approaches to psychotherapy.

 Dr. Bidwell is a clinical Fellow of the American Association of Pastoral Counselors and has served as chaplain, parish pastor, spiritual director, pastoral counselor, and director of a community AIDS agency.

 "Spiritually Fluid: Making Sense of Religious Multiplicity," a trans-disciplinary approach to understanding how people claim (or are claimed by) more than one religious and spiritual tradition at the same time.

 Ph.D. - Brite Divinity School